-When researching or shopping for protective services it’s likely that you’ve come across two popular terms that may seem synonymous.
-Read about some of the key differences between Executive Protection (EP) & Bodyguarding and learn how to determine if you’re getting the appropriate type of protection for your needs and risks.
+When researching or shopping for protective services, it’s likely that you will come across two popular terms that may seem synonymous.
+Read about some of the key differences between Executive Protection (EP) & Bodyguarding, and learn how to determine the most appropriate type of protection for your needs and risks.

 The Merriam-Webster’s dictionary defines “bodyguard” as “a usually armed attendant or group of attendants whose duty is to protect a person.”